Myxomatosis: New Zealand

 The introduction of myxomatosis into New Zealand in 1952 to control a burgeoning rabbit problem failed for lack of an arthropod vector.
 The common vector Spilopsyllus cuniculi is not present in New Zealand.

 South America

 Two pairs of European rabbits set free in 1936 at Punta Santa Maria resulted in an infestation that spread over the northern half of Tierra del Fuego.
-More rabbits were introduced in 1950 near Ushuaia by the Argentinian Navy and a private rabbit farmer.
+More rabbits were introduced in 1950 near Ushuaia by the Argentine Navy and a private rabbit farmer.
 The rabbits quickly became pests, riddling the ground with holes and leaving it bare of grass.
 By 1953 the rabbit population numbered about 30 million.
 In 1954 Chilean authorities introduced a Brazilian strain of myxoma virus to Tierra del Fuego, which succeeded in bringing rabbits to very low population levels.